 Participants meet twice a week at Cornerstone's Warrington facility, where they do more than work out under Sabrina's careful guidance.
-She also brings in speakers like Audrey Fleck, Doylestown Hospital nutritionist, to discuss post-treatment nutrition.
+She also brings in speakers including Doylestown Health nutritionists, to discuss post-treatment nutrition.
 Others talk about therapeutic massage specific to mastectomy and breast surgery, acupuncture for pain relief, and the stress reduction and healing benefits of yoga.
 The program caters to a variety of individuals.

 "Some people have never exercised, some were very active.
 But with cancer treatment, they all have been unable to be active," says Sabrina.

 Melodye D. was a runner who was very active before her cancer diagnosis.
 The 48-year-old had a double mastectomy in the spring, right around the time her husband passed away.
 She hadn't worked out in almost a year when she started Cancer Fit.
 "I look forward to coming in," says Melodye.
 "I come here and focus on my health and having fun.
 I'm learning so much.
 I feel really good."

 A Range of Benefits for Body and Soul

 The benefits of Cancer Fit are more than physical, as the women get to know each other and share their experiences.
 "There is camaraderie and the women develop relationships.
 They get a sense that they're ok.
 It gives them a piece of normalcy so they can move on to the next step," says Sabrina.